Blablux/dejoule/README.md

 dejoule is a collection of vector files intendend for laser cutting, tracing and etching.

-Currently, files are saved at different states and have not been tested on real material (but dimensions have been checked on print).
+Currently, files are saved at different states and have not yet been tested on real material (but dimensions have been checked on print).

 Here are the three different states available :